aklileseyoum/FrontEnd/Task2/README.md

+Todo Web App

-This is a simple to-do list app made with React and Typescript.
-It has the fucntionalities of add, delete, and edit.
+This app is made with React and Typescript.
+Features:-
+	Add
+ 	Edit
+  	Delete
+   	Mark as complete

-To run the program:
+How to run the program:
+	-Clone the repository
-	-> npm install
+ 	-run npm install
-	-> npm start
+  	-run npm start